There are billions of tiny bacteria living in your gut. Don’t worry – they’re friendly! In fact, they’re the best friends you’ve got.

-SIBO and SIFO cause gut discomfort and digestive issues.
-However, they also have other symptoms that can help you determine whether you’re at risk.
+The most obvious signs of SIBO and SIFO are gut discomfort and digestive issues.
+However, there are other symptoms that can help you determine whether you’re at risk.
 (To understand why the signs below indicate an unhealthy gut, be sure to read this article.)

-To find out whether you have symptoms of SIBO or SIFO, simply answer the questions in the quick one-minute quiz below.
+To find out whether you have symptoms of SIBO or SIFO, answer the simple yes-or-no questions in the quick one-minute quiz below.

 SIGNS OF SIBO & SIFO

-2. Have you gained or lost weight even though your diet hasn’t changed?
+- Have you gained or lost weight, even though your diet hasn’t changed?